njtierney/thesisdown-tufte/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
-# thesisdown-tufte
+# Thesis in bookdown with tufte

+This is my minimal example of using [**bookdown**](https://github.com/rstudio/bookdown) to write a thesis with [tufte](https://github.com/rstudio/tufte).

+Ideally this will help address issues like:

+- How do I define subsubsections
+- How do I specify the correct starting number for chapters

+And more!